Important Changes come into effect on 1 July 2025

-If you are driving in the ACT, what you need to do will depend on:
+If you are driving in the ACT, you are required to hold a licence.
+The type of licence you need to hold will depend on if you are just visiting.

 A visiting driver is a person who arrives in the ACT with no intention of becoming a resident.
 This includes: